eddyystop/feathers-tests-fake-app-users/README.md

 ## Code Example

 The following example is from `test/example.js`.
-It may be run with `npm run test:es6`.
+It may be run with `npm run test:only`.

 In this example we want to perform some unit tests on `feathers-service-verify-reset`'s resend method, so we need to fake its Feathers dependencies `app` and `users`.